petrroll/mff-stuff/umela_inteligence_2/notes.md

     - specialized by adding literalls one at a time to the body -> prefer generalized specializations

+    - builds clauses covering positive examples
     - algorithms:
+        - extended examples: set of examples with values for new variables
         - while non-empty positive examples: add new clause, remove positive examples covered
-        - new clause: target is head, empty body
+        - new clause: target is head, empty body : build goal <- f(parts from extended examples)
             - while examples contain negative ones:
                 - choose new literal (must contain a variable already in use), append to body
                 - new_examples: extend-example with literal for all previous examples
-        - extend-example:
+        - extend-example: creates set of all literals that could be use to build current clause
             - if example satisfies literal: return all examples with each possible constant value for each new variable in literal | else empty set

 - inverse resolution / deduction
     - classical resulution deduces Classification from Background, hypo, and descriptions
-    - run the proof backward and deduce hypothesis given classif, background, and descriptions
+    - run the proof backward and deduce hypothesis given classification, background, and descriptions

 # 10
 - learning probability models